mopidy/mopidy/docs/index.rst

 Mopidy is a Python application that runs in a terminal or in the background on Linux computers or Macs that have network connectivity and audio output.
 Out of the box, Mopidy is an :ref:`MPD <ext-mpd>` and :ref:`HTTP <ext-http>` server.
-Additional frontends for controlling Mopidy can be installed from extensions.
+:ref:`Additional frontends <ext-frontends>` for controlling Mopidy can be installed from extensions.

 **Everybody use their favorite client**